-- 32. 'payment initiation service' means a payment service enabling access to initiate a payment orderaccount provided by a third party payment service providerat the request of, where the payer with respectcan be actively involved in the payment initiation or the third party payment service provider's software, or where payment instruments can be used by the payer or the payee to antransmit the payer's credentials to the account held at anotherservicing payment service provider.; - 33. 'account information service' means a payment service where consolidated and user-friendly information is provided to a payment service user on one or several payment accounts held by the payment service user with one or several account servicing payment service providers; - 34. 'branch' means a place of business other than the head office which is a part of a payment institution, which has no legal personality and which carries out directly some or all of the transactions inherent in the business of a payment institution; all the places of business set up in the same Member State by a payment institution with a head office in another Member State shall be regarded as a single branch; - 35. 'group' means a group of undertakings, which consists of a parent undertaking, its subsidiaries and the entities in which the parent undertaking or its subsidiaries have a holding as well as undertakings linked to each other by a relationship referred to in Article 12(1) of Directive 83/349/EEC; - 36. "electronic communication network" means a network as defined in Article 2(a) of Directive 2002/21/EC of the European Parliament and of the Council;
+- 32. 'payment initiation service' means a service to initiate a payment order at the request of the payment service user with respect to a payment account held at another service provider; - 33. ['account information service' means a service to provide consolidated information on one or more payment accounts held by the payment service user with one or more other payment service providers]; - 'third-party payment instrument issuer' means a non-account servicing payment service 33a. provider pursuing business activities referred to in point (3) or (5) of Annex I; - 34. 'branch' means a place of business other than the head office which is a part of a payment institution, which has no legal personality and which carries out directly some or all of the transactions inherent in the business of a payment institution; all the places of business set up in the same Member State by a payment institution with a head office in another Member State shall be regarded as a single branch; - 35. 'group' means a group of undertakings, which consists of a parent undertaking, its subsidiaries and the entities in which the parent undertaking or its subsidiaries have a holding as well as undertakings linked to each other by a relationship referred to in Article 12(1) of Directive 83/349/EEC; - 36. "electronic communication network" means a network as defined in Article 2(a) of Directive 2002/21/EC of the European Parliament and of the Council28; - "electronic communication service" means a service as defined in Article 2(c) of Directive 37.
+2002/21/EC; - 38. "digital content" means goods or service which are produced and supplied in digital form whose use or consumption is limited within a technical device and that does not allow in any way the use or the consumption of physical goods and services;